 Taking a loss can be a hard thing to stomach, and will often cause you to lose confidence in your trading plan.
 But maintaining the discipline to see a plan through past those losses can often lead to greater returns in the long run.
 Psychology plays a big role.

 When you’ve developed a trading plan with clear rules, you may want to succumb to the pressure to change it after each downswing.
-However, back and forward testing over a period of time provides better feedback than constantly changing your plan.
-Trusting your plan is a key part of being a successful trading.
+However, back and forward testing over a period of time provide better feedback than constantly changing your plan.
+Trusting your plan is a key part of being successful trading.

 If you find yourself doubting whether or not a trading plan is working, give it a few weeks at least before making any changes.
 For example, you can start a demo account and trade virtually, to see how your plan holds up given real market conditions.
 You can test your plan on different currency pairs, and see what holds up the best.
 Once you have that testing, you’ll be in a much better position to trust your plan and generate profits.

 It’s also good to keep in mind the idea that you don’t need to start risking it all immediately.
-Start with scaled down risk, and see how things work out.
+Start with scaled-down risk, and see how things work out.
 If your plan involves risking 1-2% of your account per trade per day, then cut that number in half, and slowly raise your risk as you grow more confident in your plan.